williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Verify Duo Factor
 {:.api .api-operation}

-Verification of the Duo factor is implemented as an integration between the OKTA API and Duo widget.
-The request starts with an API call and then callback from the Duo widget and call to the verification endpoint.
+Verification of the Duo factor is implemented as an integration between the Okta API and Duo widget.
+Verification starts with a request to the Okta API, then continues with a Duo widget and script that handles verification.
+At the end of the process, Duo makes a callback to the Okta verification endpoint to complete the verification.

 ##### Request Example
 {:.api .api-request .api-request-example}